apache/shardingsphere/document/current/content/features/sharding/use-norms/sql.en.md

 table_reference ([INNER] | {LEFT|RIGHT} [OUTER]) JOIN table_factor [JOIN ON conditional_expr | USING (column_list)] |
 ```

-## Unavailable SQL
+## Unsupported SQL

-### Route to multiple data nodes or database beside MySQL
+### Route to multiple data nodes or non-MySQL database

-Unavailable for redundant parentheses, CASE WHEN, HAVING and UNION (ALL) and partly available for sub-query.
+Do not support redundant parentheses, CASE WHEN, HAVING and UNION (ALL) and partly available sub-query.

-Available for not only sub-query of pagination (see [pagination](https://shardingsphere.apache.org/document/current/cn/features/sharding/usage-standard/pagination) for detail), but also sub-query with equivalent pattern.
+Support not only pagination sub-query (see [pagination](https://shardingsphere.apache.org/document/current/cn/features/sharding/usage-standard/pagination) for more details), but also sub-query with the same mode.
 No matter how many layers are nested, ShardingSphere can parse to the first sub-query that contains data table.
 Once it finds another sub-query of this kind in the sub-level nested, it will directly throw a parsing exception.

-For example, the following sub-query is available for ShardingSphere:
+For example, the following sub-query is available:

 ```sql
 SELECT COUNT(*) FROM (SELECT * FROM t_order o)
 ```

 The following sub-query is unavailable:

 ```sql